 Minimum 4 Percent Housing Credit Rate

-The legislation would set a permanent minimum 4 percent Housing Credit rate, effective for (1) any building which receives an allocation of housing credit dollar amount after December 31, 2020, and (2) in the case of any building any portion of which is financed with an obligation described in section 42(h)(4)(A), any such building if any such obligation which so finances such building is issued after December 31, 2020.
+The legislation would set a permanent minimum 4 percent Housing Credit rate, effective for buildings placed in service after December 31, 2020 and either (1) such building receives an allocation of Housing Credit dollar amount after December 31, 2020, or (2) in the case of any building any portion of which is financed with an obligation described in section 42(h)(4)(A), any such building if any such obligation which so finances such building is issued after December 31, 2020.
 Though we and our partners had been urging that the minimum rate apply to any developments placed in service after January 20, 2020, it was determined that new tax policies in this package would generally only apply prospectively.
 See legislative language here.

 The minimum 4 percent Housing Credit has long been a top priority for the AHTCC, and we applaud its inclusion in this year-end legislation.
 It is a key provision in the bipartisan AHCIA of 2019, which is co-sponsored by more than half the House of Representatives and 40 percent of the Senate.
 The provision is also included in the House-passed Moving Forward Act infrastructure legislation, Senators Ron Wyden (D-OR) and Maria Cantwell’s (D-WA) Emergency Affordable Housing Act of 2020 and Senate Democrats’ Economic Justice Act, and gained the support of 103 bipartisan members of the House who signed a letter to leadership urging its passage this summer.